Summer Camps Policies and Procedures

 Level three

-1. If the matter is not resolved, the participant's family member can raise the issue, in writing via e-mail, with the SAIT Youth Programs Director within two (2) business days of the administration team's response or decision.
+1. If the matter is not resolved, the participant's family member can raise the issue, in writing via e-mail, with the Manager, Strategic Youth Initiatives within two (2) business days of the administration team's response or decision.

 2. The written documentation must include a description of the nature of the concern in addition to the previous actions taken at level one and level two.

-3. The SAIT Youth Programs Director may discuss the concern or complaint over the phone or via email.
+3. The Manager, Strategic Youth Initiatives may discuss the concern or complaint over the phone or via email.
 Concerns or complaints may also be discussed in person with the participant's family member.

-4. The SAIT Youth Programs Director will consider the concern or complaint and will communicate his or her decision in writing via email within three (3) business days of receiving the written documentation from the participant's family member.
+4. The Manager, Strategic Youth Initiatives will consider the concern or complaint and will communicate his or her decision in writing via email within three (3) business days of receiving the written documentation from the participant's family member.

 Level four

-1. If the matter is not resolved at level three, the participant's family member may request, within two (2) days of receiving the response or decision from the SAIT Youth Programs Director that the matter be forwarded to the Manager, Student Experience.
-This written documentation must include: (1) a description of the nature of the concern or complaint, (2) previous actions taken at levels one, two and three, (3) a description of the decision taken by the SAIT Youth Programs Director, and (4) the reasons for the request for further review by the Manager, Student Experience.
+1. If the matter is not resolved at level three, the participant's family member may request, within two (2) days of receiving the response or decision from the Manager, Strategic Youth Initiatives that the matter be forwarded to the Director, Student Services.
+This written documentation must include: (1) a description of the nature of the concern or complaint, (2) previous actions taken at levels one, two and three, (3) a description of the decision taken by the Manager, Strategic Youth Initiatives, and (4) the reasons for the request for further review by the Director, Student Services.

-2. The Manager, Student Experience may meet with the participant's family member to hear the concern or complaint.
+2. The Director, Student Services may meet with the participant's family member to hear the concern or complaint.
 Discussion may also be by phone call or via e-mail.

-3. The Manager, Student Experience will consider the concern or complaint and will communicate a response or a decision to the family member within five (5) business days of receiving the written documentation.
+3. The Director, Student Services will consider the concern or complaint and will communicate a response or a decision to the family member within five (5) business days of receiving the written documentation.

 Appeals

-The decision made by the Manager, Student Experience is final and will not be subject to further review.
+The decision made by the Director, Student Services is final and will not be subject to further review.

 The family of participants involved in any theft, loss of, or damage to SAIT, or third-party property will be held financially responsible.
-All instances of vandalism to or theft of SAIT property will be reported by SAIT to the police.
+SAIT will report all instances of vandalism to or theft of SAIT property to the police.

-SAIT Youth Programs strongly recommend valuables (tablets, gaming devices, jewellery, etc.) are left at home.
+SAIT Summer Camps strongly recommend valuables (tablets, gaming devices, jewellery, etc.) are left at home.
 Participants who bring these items to camps do so at their own risk and will be expected to adhere to our usage and content policies.
-SAIT Youth Programs is not responsible for any damage, loss or theft of personal items brought to program.

 Additional policies